Rossin House Hotel

 Rossin House Hotel was a mid-19th century hotel located at the southeast corner of King Street and York Street in Toronto, Canada.
-The original structure was built in 1856 and was destroyed by a fire and re-built in 1863.
+The original structure was built in 1856-1857 (corner was occupied by Chewitt Building) and was destroyed by a fire and re-built in 1863.
 It was one of the city's pre-eminent hotels, with one 1866 guide claiming, "What the Fifth Avenue Hotel is to New York, and the Windsor is to Montreal, so the celebrated Rossin House is to Toronto."

 The five-storey hotel was renamed the Prince George Hotel in 1909 after the future monarch, George V. It was demolished in 1969 to make way for the architect Mies van der Rohe's Toronto-Dominion Centre, with the corner being further developed in 1984 for The Standard Life Centre.

 Upscale

 While it is always difficult to define what exactly constitutes "upscale", a surviving dinner menu from Friday, April 9, 1869, with its wine list, provides a valuable insight and is striking when it is considered that only 50 years earlier, Toronto was a muddy imperial backwater.
 The list includes a selection of Bordeaux "claret" wines, such as a "Barton & Gestier Château Margaux 1847" at $3 a bottle (approximately equivalent to $80 today).
 Champagnes included Moët et Chandon's "Green Seal" (aka "Grand Imperial") for $2.50, which was considered an example of "the best of the best"; for comparison, Moët et Chandon premium Dom Pérignon Champagne retailed in 2008 for approximately $220 CDN.